The social conformity bias is such a strong influence in society that it’s impossible to understand human psychology and behaviour without it.

 Here are the 12 timeless influencers of conformity:

-1. Conformity begins with 3 people
+1. Social conformity bias begins with a group of 3 people

 One of the most important factors affecting whether or not people conform is the size of the group around them.